fluentassertions/fluentassertions.analyzers/docs/Nunit4Analyzer.md

 Assert.That(collection, Is.Not.Empty); /* fail message:   Assert.That(collection, Is.Not.Empty)
   Expected: not <empty>
   But was:  <empty>
  */
+Assert.That(collection, Has.Count.GreaterThan(0)); /* fail message:   Assert.That(collection, Has.Count.GreaterThan(0))
+  Expected: property Count greater than 0
+  But was:  0
+ */
+Assert.That(collection, Has.Count.Not.Zero); /* fail message:   Assert.That(collection, Has.Count.Not.Zero)
+  Expected: property Count not equal to 0
+  But was:  0
+ */
 CollectionAssert.IsNotEmpty(collection); /* fail message:   Assert.That(collection, new NotConstraint(new EmptyCollectionConstraint()))
   Expected: not <empty>